-My research focuses on the ways we shape our environment, and in return, the way our environment shapes us
+My research focuses on the ways power, law, capital, and histories of violence shape the environment

 Image Credit: CA Forest Carbon Coalition